akreienbring/js-log/README.md

 A simple logging utility for javascript

 ## Why another javascript logger?
-The answer is simple: Searching up and down the net I could'nt find one that fullfilled my need.
+The answer is simple: Searching up and down the net I couldn't find one that fullfilled my need.
 I was looking for a logging utility that creates readable (grouped) output AND maintaines the original console context.<br/><br/>

 That means that the information where the output was logged can still be examined in the debugging console of the browser.